Completed Event: Men's Tennis versus Utah on February 28, 2026 , Win , 5, to, 2

 4/23/2026 12:11:00 PM | Men's Tennis

-Lopes fall to UNLV in Mountain West Men's Tennis Championships
+Lopes fall to host UNLV in Mountain West Championship

-LAS VEGAS, Nev. - No. 5 seed Grand Canyon saw its postseason run end Wednesday evening with a 4-1 loss to No. 4 seed UNLV in the Mountain West Championship quarterfinals at Darling Tennis Center.
+LAS VEGAS — No. 5 seed Grand Canyon saw its postseason end Wednesday evening with a 4-1 loss to No. 4 seed UNLV in the Mountain West Championship quarterfinals at Darling Tennis Center.

-UNLV seized early momentum by claiming the doubles point with wins on Courts 2 and 3, while the top court with sophomore duo Tristan Berard and Andreas Loizas went unfinished.
+UNLV, the tournament host, seized early momentum by claiming the doubles point with wins on Courts 2 and 3, while the top court with GCU sophomore duo Tristan Berard and Andreas Loizas went unfinished.

 The Rebels carried that advantage into singles play, taking the first completed Court 5 singles to build a 2-0 lead.

-The Lopes answered at Court 4 singles, where sophomore Daniel Jankoski delivered a 6-3, 7-5 victory to put the Lopes on the board.
+The Lopes answered at Court 4 singles, where sophomore Daniel Jankoski delivered a 6-3, 7-5 victory to put the Lopes on the board for a 3-1 deficit.

-Sophomore Diordan Macababbad had an incredible comeback in the second set on Court 2 after being down 5-4 eventually pushing to a tiebreaker.
+GCU sophomore Diordan Macababbad had an incredible comeback in the second set on Court 2 after being down 5-4. eventually pushing to a tiebreaker.

-Despite the effort, Macababbad just fell short losing in two straight tiebreakers 7-6 (7-5 tiebreaker), 7-6 (7-3 tiebreaker).
-With UNLV picking up the win they clinched the match ending the Lopes season.
+Despite the effort, Macababbad just fell short, losing in two straight tiebreakers — 7-6 (7-5), 7-6 (7-3).
+With UNLV picking up the win, it clinched the match and ended the Lopes season.

-Two additional courts were left unfinished once the match was decided, including a three-set battle on Court 3 for Loizas and a tight third set at Court 6 for junior Brice Patoux.
+Two additional courts were left unfinished once the match was decided, including Loizas' three-set battle on Court 3 and a tight third set at Court 6 for junior Brice Patoux.

-The Lopes conclude the season at 18-6 overall after advancing to the Mountain West Championship quarterfinals.
-Despite the postseason heartbreak the Lopes had one of the best seasons historically.
-With new head coach, Ross Wilson, at the helm, GCU was led to its best start in program history.
+The Lopes conclude the season at 18-6, one of their best seasons.
+With new head coach Ross Wilson at the helm, GCU was led to its best start in program history when it opened the season at 12-1.

-Under Wilson, the team was able to break multiple season records in the D1 Era including Junior Charlie Pade finishing in the top two for singles win percentage, the team securing the second highest win percentage in singles in a season, the third most singles wins in a season, as well as the second most dual match wins in a season.
+The team set Division I-era high marks, including junior Charlie Pade finishing in the top two for singles win percentage, the second-highest team singles win percentage for a season, the third-most singles wins in a season and the second-most dual match wins in a season.

 #1 Doubles Match